jackmaden/philosophybreak/src/pages/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/index.md

 <span class="big-letter">B</span>eyond hyperattention, another characteristic of the achievement-subject is that we no longer need to be pressured into maximizing our productivity by an external power.

 For, in a society where _the only imperative is to achieve_, no other constraints are needed.
-No coercion is required: having internalized the goals optimal performance and achievement, we exploit _ourselves_.
+No coercion is required: having internalized the goals of optimal performance and achievement, we exploit _ourselves_.

 As Han puts it: